Skip to content

 The garden at Polesden Lacey

 The garden at Polesden Lacey has something to offer in every season.
-Take in the views over Ranmore Common from the South Lawn, indulge in the peace and quiet in the Old Kitchen Garden and Upper Sunken Garden, or soak up the colour and scent around the Rose Garden and double herbaceous borders.
+Take in the views over Ranmore Common from the South Lawn, indulge in the peace and quiet in the Old Kitchen Garden or soak up the colour and scent around the Rose Garden and double herbaceous borders.
 There's always something beautiful to enjoy.

-Child smelling roses in the Rose Garden at Polesden Lacey
+Dahlias in the cutting garden at Polesden Lacey

 A garden to enjoy in every season